collindching/collinching.github.io/_pages/about.md

 ## Who I am

 I leverage statistics and programming to help companies make better decisions.
-I'm equally versed in Python and R, and haved used Excel pretty extensively as well.
+I'm equally versed in Python and R, and use Excel pretty extensively.

 I studied statistics at UCLA for my bachelors, and am continuing my education here.